enghwa/ecommerce-shopfront-on-aws/wordpress-lab/README.md

 ```

 ```
-Do you wish to deploy these changes (y/n)?
+Do you wish to deploy these changes (y/n)? -> both "npx cdk deploy" asked this question.
 ```
 Type "Y".
 this will take 20 min.